Good design vs bad design matters when it comes to your website.

-We are constantly making small tweaks to our site to see if one metric plays out and increases interaction over another layout or if it’s the reverse.
-These numbers play an important part when we redesign certain sections of our site and it’s important for you to work on your site as well.
+We are constantly making small tweaks to our site and testing it.
+We like to see if one metric plays out and increases interaction over another layout or if it’s the reverse.
+These numbers play an important role when we redesign certain sections of our site.
+It is important for you to work on your site as well to always increase conversions.

 Good Website Design Creates Trust.
 Bad Design Does Not.

-Likewise, if your brand is inconsistent and untrustworthy, it creates the opposite effect and people won’t return to the site, trust you, and have very low likelihood of purchasing products or services to support the brand.
+Likewise, if your brand is inconsistent it may feel untrustworthy.
+It can create the opposite effect and people won’t return to the site.
+Users won’t trust your company and will have a low likelihood of purchasing products.

 Developing Consistency Between Your On and Offline Company Image

-It’s important that when they move from one media source to another, everything matches, or better said, is branded consistently.
-If your colors, fonts, mood, or any other aspect doesn’t match, they may feel that they are in the wrong spot, or their trustworthiness in your brand may suffer.
+It’s important that when users move from one media source to another, everything matches.
+Or better said, is branded consistently.
+If your colors, fonts, mood, or any other aspect doesn’t match, they may feel that they are in the wrong spot.
+This will impact their trustworthiness in your brand may suffer.

 So with that said, make sure your colors are consistent, not only on your physical marketing